fslc92/devices-clientapp/README.md

 ## Run

-Make sure to have your Local Server App up and running.
+Make sure to clone the [Local Server App](https://github.com/NinjaMSP/devicesTask_serverApp) and have it up and running.

+To start the app:

 ```
 npm start